rescipy-project/rescipy-lectures/docs/python.rst

 Usage
 =====

-After the `Anaconda installation <https://www.anaconda.com/distribution/>`_, you can run the Ananconda Navigator which provides you with the tools to use and setup your Python installation.
+After the installation of `Anaconda <https://www.anaconda.com/distribution/>`_ Python 3 version, you can run the Ananconda Navigator which provides you with the tools to use and setup your Python installation.

 Between these tools, `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_ is the core application you will use to actually perform your data analysis.
 It consists of a browser-based user-interface for managing `Jupyter Notebooks <https://jupyter-notebook.readthedocs.io/en/stable/>`_.
 A Jupyter Notebook is an interactive-programming browser-interface with a Python interpreter running under the hood.